indimail/indimail-virtualdomains/.github/README-indimail.md

        SSLCertificateFile /etc/indimail/certs/servercert.pem
        ```

        Now apache server needs access to servercert.pem.
 Add apache user to the qmail group.
-You can chose either of the below two options (Options 2 is less secure, as it gives httpd access to qmail files).
+You can choose either of the below two options (Options 2 is less secure, as it gives httpd access to qmail files).

        * Option 1